opensearch-project/observability/integrations/nginx/schema/README.md

 ### Schema Folder

-Each sub-folder represents a different observability signals provider that can be used to translate and deliver `sso` compatible events from nginx to opensearch.
+Each sub-folder represents a different observability signals provider that can be used to translate and deliver `ss4o` compatible events from nginx to opensearch.

 ### Fluent-bit
-This data collector has a dedicated agent for nginx which can use a [dedicated lua parser](fluent-bit/parsers.conf) that converts nginx original log format into sso logs format.
+This data collector has a dedicated agent for nginx which can use a [dedicated lua parser](fluent-bit/parsers.conf) that converts nginx original log format into ss4o logs format.